 Taken from airbnb.com

 There were two bedrooms.
 One on the lower ground.
 It was pretty huge.
 I guess the place is nice but if you were to ask me, i think i am done with outdoor bathrooms.
-On the next day, there was no way we were going to go through that hell of going back to that Ubud White Cubes all over again.
+On the next day, there was no way we were going to go through that hell of going back to that Ubud White Cubes all over again like we were supposed to do.
 We decided to book another villa that morning itself through booking.com.
 We got a pretty reasonable place to stay and surprisingly, it was good enough for us.
 I texted the lady from the Ubud White Cubes, asking if we could at least have a 50% refund and she said, “But you haven’t paid yet.”
 It was as though a colossal amount of worries just lifted off my chest and i could breathe again.

 The best part of our trip was the fact that we rode a motorbike for the first time.
 Sure, one of us fell and injure oneself pretty bad but it was really a fun experience!
 We did not muster enough guts to go to the main road, so we just rode around our hotel.